 UCMC's net property, plant and equipment cost includes \$10,600 representing assets under capital leases with the University, which are stated at the UCMC's historical cost.
 The cost of buildings that are jointly used by the University and UCMC is allocated based on the lease provisions.
-In addition, land and land rights includes \$19,200, which represents the unamortized portion of initial lease payments made to the University.
-UCMC entered into a services agreement in 2013 for the exclusive right to operate certain food service operations at the Medical Center, which includes a capital commitment in the amount of \$11,800 for equipment and renovations provided by the contractor.
-The amount outstanding as of June 30, 2013 was \$11,300.
+In addition, land and land rights includes \$17,800 and \$19,200 for 2014 and 2013, respectively, which represents the unamortized portion of initial lease payments made to the University.
+UCMC entered into a services agreement in 2013 for the exclusive right to operate certain food service operations at the Medical Center, which included a capital commitment in the amount of \$11,800 for equipment and renovations provided by the contractor.
+In 2014 UCMC terminated this food service operation agreement and settled all outstanding balances, including the capital commitment.
+The amount outstanding under this commitment as of June 30, 2014 and 2013 was \$0 and \$11,300, respectively.

 The Center for Care and Discovery was placed into service in 2013; approximately \$134,800 was spent in 2013 related to the building.
-In 2013 and 2012, approximately \$0 and \$16,800 were capitalized related to software implementation of an electronic medical records system.

-Capitalized interest costs in 2013 and 2012 were \$14,600 and \$10,000, respectively.
+Capitalized interest costs in 2014 and 2013 were \$60 and \$14,600, respectively.